your123 - stock.adobe.com

 According to OpenAI, the models demonstrate strong tool use capabilities and are optimized for deployment on consumer hardware.
 The AI vendor said the models were trained using a mix of reinforcement learning techniques informed by OpenAI's other models, such as o3.

-OpenAI trained the models on Nvidia H100 GPUs, optimized across the Nvidia stack and can run inference on Nvidia Blackwell and RTX GPUs, Nvidia said.
+OpenAI trained the models on Nvidia H100 GPUs and optimized them to run inference across the Nvidia stack, including on Nvidia Blackwell and RTX GPUs, Nvidia said.

 Anticipated release

 Open weight models are models for which the training parameters are openly available.
-With open source models, coding sources, training data and parameters are available.
+With open source models, coding sources and training data are available in addition to the parameters.

 "It's about time," Su said.
 "It's good to see them contributing to the open source community after being absent for a long time."

-Su said the models themselves are typical compared to other models in the market in that OpenAI is using known techniques, such as a mixture of experts.
+Su said the models themselves are typical compared with other models in the market in that OpenAI is using known techniques, such as a mixture of experts.

 Some challenges and strategy

-However, the models seem limited in terms of the languages they were trained on.
-They were mostly trained in English.
-"They may have some problems working in other languages," Rowan Curran, an analyst at Gartner, said.
+However, the models seem limited in terms of the languages they were trained on -- they were mostly trained in English.
+"They may have some problems working in other languages," said Rowan Curran, an analyst at Forrester Research.

 The models' release is also significant after Meta CEO Mark Zuckerberg revealed on July 30 that the social media giant won't make its anticipated superintelligence AI models open.
 This could mean that Meta might no longer release new Meta Llama models.
 Llama is one of the most widely used open weight model families.